AlexeyAnshakov/dg.wr.io/content/Zettel.md

 [^202207281744-1]: If there is a reference, notes, clarifying or other information, then I take it out into footnotes.
 They do not fall within the limit and can often be larger than the note itself
 [^202207281744-2]: Get yourself familiarized with [Progressive Summarization: A Practical Technique for Designing Discoverable Notes - Forte Labs](https://fortelabs.co/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes/) to learn how to compress information effectively
-[^202207281744-3]: In other words, a zettel card must contain the minimum necessary but sufficient information.
+[^202207281744-3]: In other words, a [Zettel](Zettel.md) must contain the minimum necessary but sufficient information.
 Context and footnotes help to interpret it correctly

 Following the [5Ws](The%205%20Ws%20and%201%20H.md), one of the values[^202207281744-1] is written to note tags in YAML format: